EricThomson/PySideSummer/README.md

 ###Some of the guidelines followed
 1. Change old-style to new-style signals and slots.

-2. Replace 'super' with explicit name of class.

-3. Replace `from PyQt4.QtCore import *`-type imports with `from PySide import QtGui`-type imports.
+2. Replace `from PyQt4.QtCore import *`-type imports with `from PySide import QtGui`-type imports.

-4. Heavy annotations include comments, but also links to relevant documentation.
+3. Heavy annotations include comments, but also links to relevant documentation.
 When possible, we link to PySide documentation, but sometimes we have to go with Qt because PySide documentation is way behind.
-Also, comments mention when something that had become obsolete or deprecated.
+Also, comments mention when something has become obsolete or deprecated.
 If we are missing any such cases, please let us know.

-5. Do not follow the convention of giving signals the same names as their slots (see Chapter4/signalsPyside.py doc for explanation).
+4. Replace 'super' with explicit name of parent class (this is largely a matter of taste).

 ###LICENSE